LameUser/dlookup-tool/README.md

 | www.sample.net    |

 ### Output:
-- The script will generate the following files in the same folder as the input file:
+   - The script generates:
-  - `output.xlsx`: Detailed analysis of all domains.
+     - An Excel file named `output.xlsx` containing detailed results for all domains.
-  - `urls.txt`: Cleaned list of domains.
+     - A text file named `urls.txt` containing a list of clean domains.
-  - `Screenshot`: This folder will be containing the screenshots of the active domains.
+     - A folder name `screenshots` containing all the screenshots of active domains.

 ## Contributing
 We welcome contributions!
 Feel free to fork the repository, submit pull requests, or open issues for feature requests and bugs.